House Made of Dawn: Literary significance and criticism

 However, some commentators have been more critical.
 In reviewing the "disappointing" novel for Commonweal (September 20, 1968), William James Smith chastised Momaday for his mannered style: "[He] writes in a lyric vein that borrows heavily from some of the slacker rhythms of the King James Bible ...
-It makes you itch for a blue pencil to knock out all the intensified words that maintain the soporific flow" [link added].
+It makes you itch for a blue pencil to knock out all the intensified words that maintain the soporific flow."
 Other critics said it was nothing but "an interesting variation of the old alienation theme"; "a social statement rather than ... a substantial artistic achievement"; "a memorable failure"; "a reflection, not a novel in the comprehensive sense of the word" with "awkward dialogue and affected description"; "a batch of dazzling fragments".

 Overall, the book has come to be seen as a success.
-Sprague concluded in his article that the novel was superb.
-And Momaday was widely praised for the novel's rich description of Indian life.
+Sprague concluded in his article that the novel was superb, and Momaday was widely praised for the novel's rich description of Indian life.
 Now there is a greater recognition of Momaday's fictional art, and critics have come to recognise its unique achievement as a novel.
 Despite a qualified reception the novel had succeeded in making its impact even on earlier critics though they were not sure of their own responses.
 They found it "a story of considerable power and beauty", "strong in imaginative imagery", creating a "world of wonder and exhilarating vastness".
 In more recent criticism there are signs of greater clarity of understanding of Momaday's achievement.
 In his review (which appeared in Western American Literature 5, Spring 1970), John Z. Bennett had pointed out how through "a remarkable synthesis of poetic mode and profound emotional and intellectual insight into the Indians' perduring human status" Momaday's novel becomes at last the very act it is dramatizing, an artistic act, a "creation hymn".